The Seekers: Early years

-The Seekers were formed in 1962 in Melbourne by Athol Guy on double bass, Keith Potger on twelve-string guitar and Bruce Woodley on guitar.
-Guy, Potger and Woodley had all attended Melbourne Boys High School in Victoria.
-In the late 1950s, Potger led the Trinamics, a rock 'n' roll group, Guy led the Ramblers and, with Woodley, they decided to form a doo-wop music group, the Escorts.
-The Escorts had Ken Ray as the lead singer and in 1962 they became "The Seekers".
+The Seekers were formed in 1962 in Melbourne by Athol Guy on double bass, Keith Potger on twelve-string guitar, and Bruce Woodley on guitar.
+Guy, Potger, and Woodley had all attended Melbourne Boys High School in Victoria.
+In the late 1950s, Potger led the Trinamics, a rock 'n' roll group, Guy led the Ramblers and, joining with Woodley, they decided to form a doo-wop music group, the Escorts.
+The Escorts had Ken Ray as the lead singer, and in 1962 they became "The Seekers".
 Ray left the group to get married.
 His place was taken by Judith Durham, an established traditional jazz singer who added a distinctive female lead voice.
 She had earlier recorded an extended play disc on W&G Records with the Melbourne group Frank Traynor's Jazz Preachers.

 Durham and Guy had met when they both worked in an advertising agency – initially Durham only sang periodically with the Seekers, when not performing at local jazz clubs.
 She was replaced in Traynor's jazz ensemble by Margret RoadKnight.
 The Seekers performed folk-influenced pop music and soon gathered a strong following in Melbourne.
 Durham's connections with W&G Records led to the group's later signing a recording contract with the label.
 Their debut album, Introducing the Seekers, was released in 1963.
-Their debut single was the traditional historic Australian bush ballad from 1894, "Waltzing Matilda", which appeared in November and reached the Melbourne "Top 40" singles chart. and peaked at number 74 on the national chart.
+Their debut single, released in mid-1963, was the African American spiritual song "Kumbaya".
+Their second single was the traditional historic Australian bush ballad from 1894, "Waltzing Matilda", which appeared in November and which reached the Melbourne "Top 40" singles chart. and peaked at number 74 on the national chart.
 When being photographed for the album's cover, Potger was replaced by Ray – his day job with the Australian Broadcasting Commission (ABC) as a radio producer barred him from involvement in a commercial enterprise.